sagemath/sagewiki_to_gh-2022-10-10/days26/projects.md

   * Decide if curve is attached to a modular form, and if so find it, then use that to compute L-series.

-  * Need the analogue of Tate's algorithm to get from the Namikawa-Ueno classification to the Euler factor at the bad priems
+  * Need the analogue of Tate's algorithm to get from the Namikawa-Ueno classification to the Euler factor at the bad primes

   * Plug L-series into Dokchitser and get numbers.